-Students must plan for two years, although only selecting classes for one year.
+Students must plan for two years, although only selecting subjects for one year.
 They need to:

-- Read the handbook thoroughly;
+- 1. Read the handbook thoroughly;

 - 2. Aim for a balance across subject areas;

 - 3. Talk with their parents and teachers;

-- 4. Check on subjects needed for Year 11 VCE/VCAL
+- 4. Consider subjects needed for Year 11 VCE or VCAL